A TLS context that holds configuration (trusted CAs, verification mode) and can wrap raw sockets into encrypted SslSocket connections.

 @eryx/_ssl Module

-TLS/SSL support for Luau, powered by Mbed TLS.
+TLS/SSL support for Luau, powered by OpenSSL.

 Provides encrypted communication over sockets using TLS 1.2+.
 Includes both client and server context creation, certificate generation, and certificate parsing utilities.